Phone: (310) 267-5435

 Colleen has launched several initiatives that connect researchers with civic partners, including LCI’s Environmental Justice Field Fellowship Program.
 She has also facilitated several new research endeavors, particularly in the Climate Program.
 Through collaborative processes with civic partners, she helped guide the state’s framework for California Climate Investments in disadvantaged communities and then facilitated evaluations of some of the state’s most equity-centered climate action programs.
 In a current project with movement leaders, she is applying learnings from California and other state experiences to advise the federal government in their climate and clean energy investments to advance goals of racial, environmental and economic justice.

-She has more than 15 years of experience in social entrepreneurship, environmental policy, and urban planning.
+She has about 20 years of experience in social entrepreneurship, environmental policy, and urban planning.
 Previously, she directed UCLA’s Leaders in Sustainability (LiS) Graduate Certificate Program, which benefits about 100 graduate students annually from 20 plus disciplines across campus.
 Before coming to UCLA, she co-founded the Los Angeles Sustainability Collaborative, which has since folded into LiS, and established the L.A. office of the American Lung Association, later serving as their local lead on clean air policy campaigns.

 She is a Switzer Environmental Fellow, recipient of the Neville Parker Award from the U.S. Council of University Transportation Centers, and co-recipient of two national awards from the American Planning Association.
 She holds a M.A. in Urban Planning from UCLA and a B.A. in Urban and Environmental Policy from Occidental College, Phi Beta Kappa.